amord112/pico-llm/README.md

 ## Task 1:
 1. run ```pip install torch datasets tiktoken``` to install tiktoken
 2. download ```3seqs.txt```, and save it in the same folder where your code is.
+3. go to the section titled Models, find the models = {...} dictionary and uncomment the ones you want to run.
-3. run the code in the commander using this command ```python pico-llm_project.py --block_size 32 --tinystories_weight 0.0 --input_files 3seqs.txt --prompt "0 1 2 3 4"```
+4. run the code in the commander using this command ```python pico-llm_project.py --block_size 32 --tinystories_weight 0.0 --input_files 3seqs.txt --prompt "0 1 2 3 4"```
-4. output should be somthing like this
+5. output should be somthing like this
 ```
 'Requested device 'cuda:0' but CUDA not available.
 Falling back to CPU.
 Using device: cpu, block_size=32, kgram_k=3, chunk_size=1, embed_size=1024